larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # reflector will run reflector any time mirrorlist updates
 #
 # paccache-hook is the GOAT. it cleans your cache after using pacman.
+#
+# yaycache-hook will remove old and uninstalled packages from yay cache
 yay -S --needed \
   pacdiff-pacman-hook-git \
   reflector-pacman-hook-git \